DanielMaritim/website-structure/README.md

 As the website grows,one will add more product pages and content thus the website will get cluttered.
 You need to organize it nicely.

-Your visitors will not be able to find what they are looking fo
+If the website is not well structured,Your visitors will not be able to find what they are looking for